Epigenetic

 Strengths

-- +Evidence correlates with both chronological and biological age
+- +Correlates with both calendar age and biological aging

-- +Can be measured from simple finger-prick samples
+- +Can be measured from a simple finger-prick at home

 Limitations